Circle K International: Organization

-Pledge

-"I pledge to uphold the Objects of Circle K International, to foster compassion and goodwill toward others through service and leadership, to develop my abilities and the abilities of all people, and to dedicate myself to the realization of humanity’s potential."

 History

 In 1936, the "Circle K House" at Washington State College was established by the Kiwanis Club of Pullman, Washington.
 Organized as a fraternity, Kappa Iota Phi served men who needed financial aid to attend college.
 Kiwanians also wanted to provide collegiate students leadership opportunities for their future careers and work service projects to better their communities while having a sense of fellowship.
 In 1947, Circle K changed from a fraternity to a service organization.
 That year, the first Circle K club was chartered at Carthage College in Carthage, Illinois.
 In 1949, two more clubs were added, and by 1955 there were 147 clubs, at which point Circle K received official endorsement from Kiwanis International.
 Circle K International adopted the Kiwanians beliefs by establishing the three tenets of Service, Leadership, and Fellowship to bring a sense of purpose to the organization.

 The Kiwanis International Board of Trustees accepted a proposal to allow the establishment of Circle K Districts on February 22, 1957.
 The very first Circle K District to be officially recognized was the Texas-Oklahoma District.
 The second Circle K District was Kentucky-Tennessee which was closely followed by Michigan.
 Four more Districts were added in the 1957–58 administrative year: Missouri-Arkansas, California-Nevada-Hawaii, Ohio, and Alabama.

 In 1971, delegates at the International Convention voted to allow women into the organization.
 The move was initially met with resistance by Kiwanis, which must approve all changes to the Circle K governing documents.
 After nearly two years of debate, the Kiwanis International Board of Trustees approved the change on February 6, 1973, and Circle K became the first co-ed organization in the Kiwanis Family.
 In 1984, Susan E. McClernon was elected the first female International President of Circle K International.

 In 1975, Gregory Faulkner from the New York District was elected to the position of International President.
 Faulkner was the first African-American International President.
 Faulkner's election and the admission of female members was symbolic of the new level of maturity and responsibility Circle K International had assumed over 20 years of service, growth and development.